ec1340/amaro_lab/MDAnalysis_scripts/README.md

 ## MDA_COM_CODE GUIDE:

-This script will determine the distance traveled by a ligand (either specified by atom selection syntax or a list of atom indices) from a receptor (either specified by atom selection syntax or a list of atom indices)
+This script will determine the distance traveled by a ligand (either specified by atom selection syntax or a list of atom indices) from a receptor (either specified by atom selection syntax or a list of atom indices) by utlizing the (MDAnalysis)[http://www.mdanalysis.org] package

 The current output is a plot showing distance between the COM of the ligand and COM of the receptor over the course of the trajectory